 Kominka Cafe Rengetsu

-Rengetsu is a charming old wooden house located right next to Ikegami Honmonji Temple.
-The nostalgic scent of the Showa era lingers in the air, allowing visitors to fully immerse themselves in the ambiance of Japan’s good old days.
-Until recently, the first floor housed a soba restaurant, while the second floor served as a banquet hall.
-However, due to the building’s age, the restaurant closed in 2014.
-Thanks to the efforts of the local community, the space was cleaned, reinforced, and reopened as a cafe in 2015.
-Here, while savoring their extensive menu of savory and sweet dishes, you can still feel the vibe of the Showa era.
+Rengetsu is a charming old wooden house located right next to Ikegami Honmonji Temple, offering visitors a nostalgic journey into Japan’s Showa era.
+The scent of the past lingers in the air, immersing guests in the warm atmosphere of a bygone time.
+Originally, the first floor operated as a soba restaurant, while the second floor hosted banquet gatherings.
+Although the restaurant closed in 2014 due to the building’s age, the local community stepped in to preserve its legacy.
+Through their collective efforts, they cleaned, reinforced, and transformed the space into a cozy café, which reopened in 2015.
+Today, as you enjoy a menu filled with both savory and sweet dishes, you can still feel the enduring charm of the Showa era in every corner.

 Address: 2-20-11 Ikegami